-Anthem: EA’s 2018 ‘Destiny 2’ Killer Might Actually Have Sensible Microtransactions, Says Analyst
+‘Anthem’: EA’s 2018 ‘Destiny 2’ Killer Might Actually Have Sensible Microtransactions, Says Analyst

 “I think if you look at companies that are successful in microtransactions, you’ll see that they are either making mobile games or free to play PC games.”

 Pachter believes that big game publishers, like EA, do not understand how to implement microtransactions into their triple-A console titles yet.
-In Anthem‘s case, Pachter suggests that EA follow a different monetization model, one that is similar to mobile games, like League of Legends.
-He also suggests that Bioware and EA only offer cosmetic upgrades in Anthem‘s microtransactions–like Overwatch–to avoid SWBII‘s pay-to-win system.
+In Anthem’s case, Pachter suggests that EA follow a different monetization model, one that is similar to mobile games like League of Legends.
+He also suggests that Bioware and EA only offer cosmetic upgrades in Anthem’s microtransactions–like Overwatch–to avoid SWBII’s pay-to-win system.

-Pachter believes that Anthem‘s success depends on gamers restored faith in EA.
+Pachter believes that Anthem’s success depends on gamers’ restored faith in EA.

 The best way to regain gamers’ loyalties is to produce a good game, noted Game Rant.
 Bioware’s Anthem has the potential to redeem EA in the eyes of gamers if the game developer learned from its mistakes in Mass Effect: Andromeda.
 Tassi, from Forbes, believes that microtransactions could affect Anthem’s success.
 He acknowledges that monetization of the game is inevitable but suggests that EA hold off on any monetary exchanges until it proves the game’s worth.